CoreLink-beijing/CL32Q0-CMSIS-DSP/README.md

 * Benchmark with FPU (when double precision instructions are implemented).

 #
-### Credits

-The initial port was performerd by Mostafa Saleh, for the lowRISC project in Google Summer of Code (GSoC) 2017.

-#
 ### License

-This project in under The 3-Clause BSD License.
+This project in under Apache 2.0 License.